Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Experiments

-\paragraph{Training details} The training details of unsup-SimCSE can be found in \cite{chen2020simple} and github\footnote{https://github.com/princeton-nlp/SimCSE}.
+\paragraph{Training details} The training details of unsup-SimCSE can be found in \cite{chen2020simple} and github\footnote{\url{https://github.com/princeton-nlp/SimCSE}}.
 Our experimental settings are consistent with the original method.
 For the Gaussian distribution, we empirically use the standard normal distribution, with $\mu=0, \sigma^{2} =1$.
-More exploration in distribution mean and standard deviation may benefit more which is leave to our future work.
 Additionally, we set $\lambda = 1$ and $M = 3 \times batch\_size$ for all experiments.
-As illustrated in Figure 1, we have confirmed that increasing the batch size will introduce negative pairs with high similarity, so in our experiments, we set the batch size to a moderate size of 64.
-This allows the samples to be extensively compared while avoiding the introduction of many negative pairs with high similarity.
-Following the setting of Unsup-SimCSE, we conducted experiments on four commonly used models: BERT-base, BERT-large, RoBERTa-base and RoBERTa-large.
-The parameter comparison is shown in Table \ref{table1}:
+As illustrated in Figure 1, we have confirmed that increasing the batch size will introduce false-negative pairs with high similarity, so in our experiments, we set the batch size to a moderate size of 64.
+Following unsup-SimCSE, we conduct experiments on four commonly used models: BERT-base, BERT-large, RoBERTa-base and RoBERTa-large.

 \paragraph{Main Results} We list the experimental results in Table \ref{table4}.
-On the BERT$_{base}$ model, in terms of Pearson correlation, our GS-InfoNCE brought an average increase of 1.38\% over unsup-SimCSE on seven test sets, and the maximum gain on STS-B reach 2.85\%.
-On the BERT$_{large}$ model, our GS-InfoNCE gave unsup-SimCSE an average improvement of 0.72\% on the 7 test sets, although there was a slight decrease on the SICK15 and SICK-R data sets.
-On the RoBERTa$_{base}$ and RoBERTa$_{large}$ models, we have a similar situation, with an average improvement of 1.17\% and 0.28\% on the 7 test sets.
+On the BERT$_{base}$ model, in terms of Spearman correlation, our GS-InfoNCE brings an average increase of 1.38\% over unsup-SimCSE on seven test sets, and the maximum gain on STS-B reach 2.85\%.
+On the BERT$_{large}$ model, our GS-InfoNCE gives unsup-SimCSE an average improvement of 0.55\% on the 7 test sets, although there is a slight decrease on the SICK15 and SICK-R data sets.
+On the RoBERTa$_{base}$ and RoBERTa$_{large}$ models, we have a similar situation, with an average improvement of 1.17\% and 0.31\% on the 7 test sets.

-In general, the improvement brought by GS-InfoNCE to unsup-SimCSE is comprehensive and substantial.
+In general, the improvement brought by GS-InfoNCE to unsup-SimCSE is comprehensive.
 We can fully surpass the previous best model results with the same or smaller batch size in different model configurations, which well demonstrates that our smoothing strategy has played a key role.
 We believe that a finer search of the parameters can achieve better results and we leave it to our future work.